-Answer: No, a CSHOs credentials and government identification card are equivalent to a TWIC for the purposes of access to and escorting non-TWIC holders on maritime facilities (see Redefining Secure Areas and Access Control, January 7, 2008 and TWIC & Law Enforcement Officials & Other Regulatory Agencies, November 21, 2007).
+NOTE: A CSHO's credentials and government identification card are equivalent to a TWIC for the purposes of access to and escorting non-TWIC holders on maritime facilities (see Redefining Secure Areas and Acceptable Access Control, January 7, 2008, and TWIC & Law Enforcement Officials & Other Regulatory Agencies, November 21, 2007).
 Should problems arise, the CSHO should contact the local U.S. Coast Guard office (http://homeport.uscg.mil or USCG 2013 Phonebook) to obtain resolution and access.
-Difficulties in obtaining access to maritime facilities using CSHO credentials and a government identification card should be reported via the Regional Administrator to the Directorate of Enforcement Programs, Office of Maritime Enforcement at 202-693-2399.
+Difficulties in obtaining access to maritime facilities using CSHO credentials and a government identification card should be reported by the Regional Administrator to the Directorate of Enforcement Programs, Office of Maritime Enforcement at 202-693-2399.